xde-mcp/mastra/packages/mcp/README.md

 - Multiple transport layers:
   - Stdio-based for local servers
   - SSE-based for remote servers
+- Per-server logging capability using all standard MCP log levels
 - Automatic error handling and logging
 - Tool execution with context